Skip to content

 Phase 3: Parallel Operation and Training (Weeks 8-12)

 Run both systems simultaneously for at least one full billing cycle.
 Staff training covers job costing, accounts receivable, accounts payable, payroll, and general ledger functions in the new platform.
-Expect 15 to 25 hours of training per user over this period.
-Productivity dips 20% to 30% during the transition month.
+In our experience, plan for 15 to 25 hours of training per user over this period.
+Productivity typically dips during the transition month.
 Factor that cost into your decision.

 Total Realistic Budget